Dipendra Dhakal

 Accommodation: Hotel

 We start our day with a warm breakfast and get ready for our first actual day of the trek.
-We ascend slowly from Tumlingtar to Khandbari, walking through the farms and subtropical forest.
-Khandbari is a suburb area, which is one of the major cities in this area.
+We ascend slowly from Tumlingtar to Khandbari, walking through the farms and subtropical forests.
+Khandbari is a suburban area, which is one of the major cities in this area.
 You can find almost everything here.
 It takes a few hours to reach Mani Bhanjyang from Khandbari, where we’ll stay for the night.

 Activity: 5-6 hrs Trek